Preview:

 Jim: So good.

-Josh: So if it feels like nothing-
+Josh: And so if it feels like nothing-

 Jim: Yeah.

-Josh: … just know, he is the, the God of creating something from nothing.
+Josh: Just know He is the, the God of creating something from nothing.

 John: Mm-hmm.

-Jim: Oh, that’s really good.
+Jim: Well, that’s really good.

 Katie: That’s right.

 Jim: And what a great note to end on.
-This is perfect and I’m so grateful to you for, again, coming and telling us about all the flaws (laughs)-
+This is perfect.
+And I’m so grateful to you for, again, coming and telling us about all the flaws (laughs)-

-Jim: … but then how God tied it in a bow.
-And that’s what’s most important-
+Jim: But then how God tied it in a bow.
+And that’s what’s most important.

 Josh: Yeah.

-Jim: … uh, and the recognition-
+Jim: Uh, and the recognition-

-Katie: He’s so good.
+Katie: He is so good.

-Jim: … that yeah, we’re broken people.
+Jim: That, yeah, we’re broken people.

 Josh: Yeah.